Unimutual Limited Whistleblower Policy

 - in danger, or represents danger, to the public or Unimutual’s financial system.

 Reportable conduct does not include “personal work-related grievances”.
-These are generally grievances relating to a staff member’s current or former employment or engagement (or that of their relatives or dependents who are a staff member) that have implications for that person personally, and that do not have broader implications for Unimutual or the Managers.
+These are generally grievances relating to a staff member’s current or former employment or engagement (or that of their relatives or dependents who are a staff member) that have implications for that person personally, and that do not have broader implications for Unimutual.
 For example, an interpersonal conflict between staff members, or a decision relating to employment or engagement, such as a transfer, promotion or disciplinary action of a staff member.

 Reportable conduct will not include disclosures determined by the whistleblower investigations officer to fall outside the scope of this Policy as described under investigation of the allegation.